ccgus/lift/Lift Specification.md

 **imageSize**: This is used to store the dimensions of the image in the format {width,height}.
 For example, '{900,600}' would the the size of an image that is 900 pixels wide and 600 pixels high.

-**bitsPerComponent**: A single signed integer storing the number of bits used per component in the image.
+**bitsPerComponent**: A single unsigned integer storing the number of bits used per component in the image.

-**bitsPerPixel**: A single signed integer storing the number of bits per pixel for the image.
+**bitsPerPixel**: A single unsigned integer storing the number of bits per pixel for the image.

-**colorProfile**: The ICC profile data for the image.
+**iccColorProfile**: The ICC profile data for the image.

 **Optional rows for image_attributes**
 **composite**: A composite of all the visible layers stored as a tiff or png image.